lbryio/lbry-sdk/README.md

 ## Usage

-Run `lbrynet-daemon` to launch the daemon.
+Run `lbrynet start` to launch the daemon.

-By default, `lbrynet-daemon` will provide a JSON-RPC server at `http://localhost:5279`.
+By default, `lbrynet` will provide a JSON-RPC server at `http://localhost:5279`.
 It is easy to interact with via cURL or sane programming languages.

 Our [quickstart guide](http://lbry.io/quickstart) provides a simple walkthrough and examples for learning.